arthurxmoore/docs/docs/faq.md

 ### Full Disk Access Permission

-Jumper requires Full Disk Access to read Final Cut Pro's Preferences File (`~/Library/Preferences/com.apple.FinalCut.plist`).
+Jumper requires Full Disk Access to read Final Cut Pro's Preferences File (`~/Library/Preferences/com.apple.FinalCut.plist`) and the current Final Cut Pro Command Set.

----

-### How fast is the search?

-We’ve tested on a few different machines (MBP M1, Windows i5 laptop, 2019 Ryzen desktop) and all were able to search through roughly 100 hours of footage in about 0.2 seconds.

----

-### How long does the processing take?

-A MacBook M1 Pro can process around 15 minutes of footage in 1 minute.
+Due to macOS's very tight security in recent releases, we need explicit permission to read files inside the user's `Library` folder.

+We only use this permission to read Final Cut Pro preferences files.

 ---